01Bill Clinton (1993-2001)

 President Johnson added 11.9 million jobs to the 57.36 million employed in December 1963.
 That's a 20.7 percent increase.

 LBJ spent on social programs, such as Medicare, Medicaid, and the War on Poverty.
 That increased the debt by 13 percent.
 By the time he left office, the economy was growing a robust 4.9 percent.
 That created a 4.7 percent inflation rate.

-Nixon added 8.8 million jobs to the 69.246 million workers at the end of the Johnson Administration.
+President Nixon added 8.8 million jobs to the 69.246 million workers at the end of the Johnson administration.
 That's a 12.7 percent increase.